SimonPhumin/s1m-vscode-theme/README.md

 ## Installation

-Just search for 'S1M VS Code Theme' in the Visual Studio Code Extension Marketplace.
+Just search for 'S1M Theme' in the Visual Studio Code Extension Marketplace.